-Ambulance transportation is broken down into a few categories, emergency and non-emergency medical transportation.
+At American Ambulance Service, Inc., we are committed to providing the highest quality medical transportation services to our patients.
+Our team of dedicated professionals lives and works by fundamental values such as honesty, integrity, and pride in everything we do.
+Ambulance transportation is broken down into a few categories, unscheduled and scheduled medical transportation.
 Each of these categories is further broken down into levels of service; Basic Life Support (BLS) and Advanced Life Support (ALS).
 ALS has sub categories that include Paramedic Intercept and Critical Care Transport.

 When you dial 911 and call for emergency help, an ambulance comes and picks you up.
 The level of service arriving is dependent on several determinants that are derived from Emergency Medical Dispatch (EMD) protocols.

-Non-emergency medical transportation, as its name suggests, offers medical transportation in non-emergency situations.
+Scheduled medical transportation, as its name suggests, offers medical transportation in non-emergent situations.
 In most cases, this form of transportation is planned for and booked in advance.
 On the other hand, the need for an ambulance is almost always unplanned.

 BLS – Basic Life Support